finnito/Science/content/09scie/reactions-matter/3-elements-compounds-and-mixtures.md

 ![](../assets/mixture.png)

-> Matter made of multiple elements or compounds which are not joined (bonded) together is called a mixture.
+> Matter with multiple different elements/compounds mixed together is called a mixture.

 ---